IS THC LEGAL?

 For the most part, in these states, individuals over the age of 21 are permitted to purchase and/or possess marijuana for recreational use.
 Occasionally, adults may even be able to grow a specific number of plants for personal use (click on an individual state in the map above for more detail).

-Twenty-three (23) other states allow for medical marijuana use – with a doctor’s prescription – under a very specific set of circumstances.
+Thirty-three (33) other states allow for medical marijuana use (see below) – with a doctor’s prescription – under a very specific set of circumstances.
 These states may allow for the treatment of specific conditions (which vary from one state or another), for treatment in medical trials, or for the purchase of cannabis-infused products only, not marijuana itself.

 In other areas of the country, certain states have taken steps to decriminalize the possession of a certain amount of marijuana, to introduce legislation that may legalize marijuana in the future, or, law enforcement has become more “lax” in dealing with first-time offenders.